ranyitz/rules-manager/README.md

 When you run `npx aicm install`, all rules from the preset will be installed to `.cursor/rules/aicm/` and all mcps from the preset will be installed to `.cursor/mcp.json`.

-Glob patterns inside presets are expanded relative to the preset's directory, so pattern paths do not depend on where the command is run from.

 ### Notes

 - Generated rules are always placed in a subdirectory for deterministic cleanup and easy gitignore.